Lokf-Erik/xp_welly_llm_atc/README.md

 **How does it compare to BeyondATC or SayIntentions?**
-Strengths: 100 % offline option on Apple Silicon (no subscription, no cloud, no constant internet required — at the user's discretion), ~1.16 s warm pipeline latency in local mode, ICAO-correct EU phraseology with realistic Tower reactions to pilot errors.
-Two cloud options — **OpenAI** and **Mistral** — are available as paid opt-ins (BYO key) for users who prefer cloud LLMs or run an Intel Mac.
+Strengths: 100 % offline option on Apple Silicon (no subscription, no cloud, no constant internet required — at the user's discretion), ~1.16 s warm pipeline latency in local mode, ICAO-correct EU phraseology, and an IFR controller that reads your SimBrief plan and X-Plane's own CIFP data, verifies your readbacks, and calls you on track, altitude and speed deviations unprompted.
+Two cloud options — **OpenAI** and **Mistral** — are paid opt-ins (BYO key) for users who prefer cloud LLMs or run an Intel Mac.
 Mistral typically costs less per token.
-Limitations today: IFR is EU-profile only and still maturing, no wake-turbulence spacing (sequencing in v2.2 is distance-only — Phase 5 on roadmap), no transponder data link, no co-pilot.
+Limitations today: IFR is EU-profile only and still maturing (no missed approach, no holding patterns, no en-route traffic separation yet), no wake-turbulence spacing on the VFR side, no transponder data link, no co-pilot.
 It is not yet an all-in-one replacement for those products.

 **Is there an introduction video?**
 Not yet.